Azure/data-api-builder/docs/running-using-dab-cli.md

   - the generated queries sent to the database (Level: Debug)

 - Internal behavior
-  - view which queries are generated (any query, not only those necessarily related to a request) and sent to the database (Level: Debug)
+  - view which queries are generated (any query, not just those necessarily related to a request) and sent to the database (Level: Debug)

 ## Get started using `dab` CLI